lordspline/linux/Documentation/networking/l2tp.rst

 netdevice, e.g. ``pppN``, ``l2tpethN``, through which data frames pass to/from L2TP.
 Fields in the L2TP header identify the tunnel or session and whether it is a control or data packet.
-When tunnels and sessions are set up using the Linux kernel API, we're just setting up the L2TP data path.
+When tunnels and sessions are set up using the Peenux kernel API, we're just setting up the L2TP data path.
 All aspects of the control protocol are to be handled by user space.